DXB - Chronological History

-DXB currently has capacity for 90 million passengers per annum, which is being increased to more than 118 million by 2023 under a process enhancement project.
+DXB currently has capacity for 90 million passengers per annum, which is being increased to more than 118 million under a process enhancement project.

 - 1959: Work to build ‘Dubai airport’ began on a vast expanse of a wasteland some 4km from what was then the edge of the city of Dubai.

 - 1960: The airport comprising a sand compacted runway and a small terminal building was opened on September 30 and was capable of handling aircraft up to the size of a DC-3.

 - 1963: Work to build an asphalt runway began.
 It's opened in 1965 with numerous other newly built or refurbished facilities.

 - 1969: DXB accommodated nine airlines serving a total of 20 destinations.

 - 1970: The 70s witnessed many developments across DXB, starting with a new three-storey terminal building, a new control tower, additional taxiways, lengthening of the runway, extension of aprons, airfield lighting and landing instrument.